basecamp/kamal-site/docs/configuration/ssh.md

 ## [Keys](#keys)

-An array of file names of private keys to use for publickey and hostbased authentication:
+An array of file names of private keys to use for public key and host-based authentication:

 ```yaml
   keys: [ "~/.ssh/id.pem" ]